This means that, in most schools, Year 6 will become the final year of primary schooling.

 Year 7 will become the first year of secondary schooling.

 Outlined below are the key questions and answers raised by parents.

-By the end of 2016, your school principal will let you know exactly how and when this will happen in your school.
+Your school principal will let you know exactly how and when this will happen in your school.

 Be assured that your school will continue to keep you informed and updated as plans progress.
 Your child’s education and wellbeing will be at the heart of all decision making.